jonathanmccann/backport-automator/README.md

 ##### Submit Flag

-The ```-s``` flag signifies to the function that the current branch is done cherry picking and ready to be pushed through the BPR workflow.
+The ```-s``` flag signifies to the function that the current branch is done cherry picking and ready to be submitted for review.
 Note that the function will not ask if you wish to test the changes, so please do so before running this command.

 It requires a single argument and the argument is the **LPS number**.

 ##### Hash Flag

 The ```-h``` flag signifies to the function that there are more commits that need to be cherry picked.
 It will then begin cherry picking on the specified commit hash.
-If there are no more conflicts, it will then push the current branch through the BPR workflow.
+If there are no more conflicts, it will then submit the current branch for review.

 It requires two arguments.
 The first argument is the **LPS number** and the second argument is the next **commit hash** that the function needs to cherry pick.